dubek/malc/doc/internals.md

 ### Objects

-If a `%mal_obj` is not an integer and not a constant, then it is treated as a pointer to a `%mal_obj_header_t` struct (16 bytes struct):
+If a `%mal_obj` is not an integer and not a constant, it is treated as a pointer to a `%mal_obj_header_t` struct (16 bytes struct):

 ```